wolfmanjm/kivy-smoothie-host/README.md

     (NOTIFY any message here)

 When this is read in the gcode file an email is sent with the message.
-In order to send email a file ```notify.ini``` must be created with the SMTP authenticaiton for your email server.
+In order to send email a file ```notify.ini``` must be created with the SMTP authentication for your email server.
 (GMail works fine for instance).
 Look at the file ```sample-notify.ini``` and modify accordingly.

 Note for gmail users, it is best to setup an application password and use that instead of your gmail login.